designstem/projects/waste/index.md

 **Make a flat lay from waste in your neighbourhood**

-1. Go outside for 15 minutes and collect some waste
+1. Go outside for 15 minutes and collect waste.

-2. Make a nice composition for the flat-lay
+2. Make a nice composition for the flat-lay.

-3. Take some photos
+3. Take pictures.

 ***TODO: Add f-sidebar to explain what flay lay is***